sikt-no/sds-komponentbibliotek/README.md

 ### Core & Design Tokens

-Import [@sikt/sds-core](./packages/core/) package which among other things contain stylesheet reset, font family and [Design Tokens](./packages/core/README.md#design-tokens) from which other packages are based:
+Import the [@sikt/sds-core](./packages/core/) package.
+It contains, among other things, a stylesheet reset, font family and [Design Tokens](./packages/core/README.md#design-tokens), on which other packages are based.

 ```css
 @import url("@sikt/sds-core");